To Trim or Not To Trim

 Most likely, you have heat damage, and unfortunately, it’s an irreversible condition.

 Pout and whine for a few minutes and then get right to trimming!
 Holding onto heat damaged ends makes it difficult for styles to flourish.
 If you’re packing on moisturizing products and the tips of your hair, remain frizzy, dry, and brittle this is a clear sign that its time to part ways.

 As I stated earlier, I was attached to my damaged ends even though it wasn’t entirely reaching its full potential.
 I was scared that if I cut my hair, I would be moving backward instead of forward.
 But trust me you won’t regret it once you begin to snip those ends.

 Treat your hair extensions like your natural hair.
-You wash it and style it, but for but for some reason, you refuse to remove the damaged part of it.
+You wash it and style it, but for some reason, you refuse to remove the damaged part of it.
 If your hair extensions are an investment and apart from you the best thing to do is to retreat it with care.

 Having healthy hair is not an overnight success; it takes time and can be a long, vigorous process.

 There are plenty of ways to stimulate hair growth and trimming your hair has been said to be one of them.
 Cutting your ends can give room for your healthy strands to flourish.
 When you have split ends and didn’t take care of them, the split travels up the hair shaft and stunts hair growth.